eliasgranderubio/dagda/README.md

 ```

 #### Monitoring running containers for detecting anomalous activities
-Another of the main **Dagda** targets is perform the monitoring of runtime docker containers for detecting anomalous activities, so if you want perform the monitoring over a running docker container, you must type:
+Another of the main **Dagda** targets is perform the monitoring of running docker containers for detecting anomalous activities, so if you want perform the monitoring over a running docker container, you must type:
 ```
     python3 dagda.py monitor 69dbf26ab368 --start
 ```